-The Councils Environmental Reserves are valued by the community for their contribution in providing a range of educational, scientific, environmental and recreational opportunities.
+Council's Environmental Reserves are valued by the community for their contribution to providing a range of educational, scientific, environmental and recreational opportunities.

 Biodiversity and healthy functioning ecosystems are fundamental to all life, providing a range of essential ecosystem services such as oxygen production, water purification, pollination, soil formation and nutrient recycling.

-Sixteen key ecological, economic, social and cultural values of the environmental reserves are described in the following section.
+Sixteen key ecological, economic, social and cultural values of the Environmental Reserves are described in the following section.
 These have been compiled from values listed in other council strategies and previous reserve management plans.